jyothybaby/03--Password-Generator/README.md

-# 03--Password-Generator

 <b># 03--Password-Generator</b><br>

-This folder contains the html and CSS files for Portfolio homework.
+This folder contains the index.html, style.css and script.js for Password generator homework.
+I have included all screenshorts in "Screenshots" folder.
+Script.js contain the JavaScript program.
 Work I have done for this project is:

 In script.js,
 1. All arrays initilized for random extraction.
 2. In this program, I have used 2 functions for performing the operations.
     a. inputCollection();